Classes, rosters, course evaluations, and grades

 For up-to-date enrollment information, go to irds.iupui.edu and click on Enrollment Management.

-New course proposals and course changes are submitted through CARMIN.
+New course proposals and course changes are submitted through ONE.IU.EDU, search for CARMIN.

-Submit additional course proposal through the appropriate school and campus committees.
+Submit additional degree, certificate ofr Minor changes through the appropriate school committees.

 Before taking any action, faculty are expected to be informed of the disciplinary procedures to resolve allegations of academic misconduct.